ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-to-prepare-a-configuration-package.md

 ### Database Schema

 When exporting and importing configuration packages between two company databases, the databases should have the same schema to ensure that all data is transferred successfully.
-This means that the databases should have the same table and field structure, in which the tables have the same primary keys and fields have the same IDs and data types.
+To znamená, že databáze by měly mít stejnou tabulku a strukturu polí, ve kterých tabulky mají stejné primární klíče a pole mají stejné ID a datové typy.

-You can import a configuration package that has been exported from a database that has a different schema than that target database.
-However, any tables or fields in the configuration package that are missing in the target database will not be imported.
+Můžete importovat konfigurační balíček, který byl exportován z databáze s jiným schématem, než je cílová databáze.
+Všechny tabulky nebo pole v konfiguračním balíčku, které chybí v cílové databázi nebudou importovány.
 Tables with different primary keys and fields with different data types will also not successfully import.
 For example, if the configuration pack includes table **50000, Customer** that has primary key **Code20** and the database to which you import the pack includes table **50000, Customer Bank Account** that has the primary key **Code20 + Code 20**, then data will not be imported.

 ## To create a configuration package